Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 Concept Validation

-Figure out if gamification actually works in a real clinic, with real patients, before spending serious money on it
+Figure out if gamification works in a real clinic, with real patients, before spending serious money on it

 What happened